-LO1: An awareness of the history and current production practices in the animation, effects and games industries as demonstrated through projects illustrating key concepts – (as in, the analysis of character and narrative, socio-political, historical and geographic environment, atmosphere and props), evidenced by sketches and diagrams, and oral presentation skills.
+LO1: Communicate an awareness of the history and current production practices in the animation, effects and games industries as demonstrated through projects illustrating key concepts – (as in the analysis of: character and narrative, atmosphere and props.
+As well as: historical and geographical, socio-political, legal, ethical, and professional issues, relevant to working practices), evidenced by sketches and diagrams, research and oral presentation skills.

-LO2 - Understanding of the fundamental principles of animation (e.g., squash and stretch, anticipation, staging, straight ahead action and pose to pose, follow through and overlapping action, secondary action, timing, exaggeration, etc.)
+LO3 - Understand the fundamental principles of animation (e.g., squash and stretch, anticipation, staging, straight ahead action and pose to pose, follow through and overlapping action, secondary action, timing, exaggeration, etc.)

-LO3 - Understanding of and ability to use computer skills and design methods to produce a range of styles and techniques for animation and effects - to include: lens based techniques such as Claymation, Pixillation, and stop motion, traditional and computer based techniques, such as, cell-frame animation, parenting, puppeting, rigging, onion-skinning, keyframing, tweening, etc.
+LO4 - Use computer skills and design methods to produce a range of styles and techniques for animation and effects - to include lens-based techniques such as: Claymation, Pixillation, and stop motion; traditional and computer-based techniques, such as: cell-animation, parenting, puppeting, rigging, onion-skinning, keyframing, tweening, etc.

-This module will be assessed by 60% individual coursework and 40% oral presentation.
+This module will be assessed by 60% individual coursework and 40% two oral presentations.

-1. Oral presentations : individual research into history or contemporary industry practice and students own practice 40% (LO1, LO2, LO3, LO4, LO5,)
+1. Oral presentation of individual research into history or contemporary industry practice (LO1, LO3)